Feller-AG/wiser-cloud-api/README.md

 # 🌡️ Heating Controls

 This set of endpoints allows external systems to control heating behavior within a Wiser installation ("site").
 Each hvac group can be managed independently, including setting temperatures, valve positions, and boost levels.
 To maintain control over an hvac group, your system must call the relevant endpoint **at least once every 15 minutes**.
 If no update is received within this interval, the Wiser system will automatically resume control of the heating group to ensure consistent operation.

+⚠️ The number of API requests is limited to 5 per minute per site.

 ---

 ## 📌 Set the default boost temperature for the entire site.

-This endpoint enables to boost all hvac groups by +2 °C.
+This endpoint allows boosting all hvac groups by +2 °C relative to the user defined set points.
+Example.
+If the set points are 21 °C (in the Home App) in all havc groups, the endpoint will set the new set temperatures to 22 °C.

 * **Path:** `https://user.nubes.feller.ch/api/partner/sites/{siteId}/hvac/boost`
 * **Method:** `PUT`